cognitect-labs/vase/samples/petstore-full/README.md

 Like normal Datomic transact data, entity references are expressed by arrays.

 A schema of petstore.pet/photoUrls is cardinality many, string type.
-So, this data is given by an array of string.
+So, this data expects an array of string in input.

 The pet section has two kinds of queries: findByStatus and find by an id.